 After students have had opportunities to participate in the investigations, they should prepare multimedia visual displays that present their findings.
 As part of their presentation, students will use mathematical models or simulations that show the relationship between relative sizes of objects in the solar system and the size of the gravitational force that is being exerted on the object.
 They should be able to compare and contrast the weight of an object if tt were on the surface of different-sized planets that have very different masses.
-Students will gather evidence that every object in the solar system is attracted to every other object in the solar system with a force that is related to the mass of the objects and the distance between the objects.
+Students will gather evidence that every object in the solar system is attracted to every other object.
+They should extend this understanding of gravity to explain why objects and the distance between the objects.
 They should extend this understanding of gravity to explain why objects in the solar system do not simplify flow away from each other.
 Students should also make connections between their understanding of the force of gravity and the formation of the solar system from a cloud of dust and gas.
 As part of their mathematical model of the solar system, students will use variables to represent numbers and write expressions when solving a problem involving the role of gravity in the motions within galaxies and within the solar system.
 The variable can represent an unknown number or any number in a specified set.